-On January 29, 2021, Wilks Brothers, LLC and its affiliated funds filed an application to the Supreme Court of Canada seeking leave to appeal the December 1, 2020 decision of the Court of Appeal of Alberta upholding the CBCA Final Order.
-The Company's deadline to respond to the leave to appeal application is 30 days after the day on which a file is opened by the Supreme Court of Canada with respect to the leave to appeal application, which file has not yet been opened by the Court.
-The Company believes it is well-positioned to succeed in having the leave to appeal application dismissed.
+On January 29, 2021, Wilks Brothers filed an application to the Supreme Court of Canada seeking leave to appeal the December 1, 2020 decision of the Court of Appeal of Alberta upholding the CBCA Final Order.
+On May, 27, 2021, the Supreme Court of Canada dismissed the leave to appeal application with costs.
+The Supreme Court of Canada's dismissal of the leave to appeal application means that the CBCA Final Order, pursuant to which the Company implemented its Recapitalization Transaction, is no longer subject to any further Canadian appeal rights, and remains in full force and effect.